Skip to main content

 Offered Fall, Winter

-1. Students can explain the difference between conceptual and procedural math skills and show how each is used in the Common Core State Standards(CCSS)and the NCTM standards.
+1. Explain the difference between conceptual and procedural math skills and show how each is used in the CCSS and the NCTM standards.

-2. Students can effectively prepare, deliver and analyze a developmentally appropriate math lesson plan.
+2. Effectively prepare, deliver, and analyze a developmentally appropriate math lesson plan.

-3. Students can describe and apply the importance and benefits for K-6 students of the eight mathematical practices from the CCSS.
+3. Describe and apply the importance and benefits for K-6 students of the eight mathematical practices from CCSS.

-4. Students can describe multiple effective pedagogical methods for teaching the mathematical content required in grades 3-6 in the Common Core State Standards.
+4. Describe multiple effective pedagogical methods for teaching the mathematical content required in grades 3-6 in the CCSS.